Gaurav-Gosain/game-of-life/README.md

   cursor position.
 - Use the `?` key to toggle the help overlay.
 - Use the mouse to select a cell and toggle its state.
+  - Left-click will set the state of a cell to `alive`.
+  - Right-click will set the state of a cell to `dead`.

 > [!NOTE]
 > Also supports the arrow keys and vim-like movement keys.